TukuTuru/MiniMax1/README.md

 MinimaX1 is the minimalistic version of the MiniMax Theme series.
 It includes a dynamic integration of Toolset Plugins, comes with Bootstrap and is WPML ready.
-The rest is free to customize
+The rest is free to customize.

 ## Current Version

-Version: 1.0.0
+Version: 1.0.0.

 ## Usage